kod3000/kod-norm-str/README.md

 distinguish between visually identical strings.
 This utility is a valuable addition to any application that deals with text data from diverse sources and requires a consistent and predictable format for processing, storage, or comparison.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+If you find this project useful, please consider giving it a star on GitHub and sharing it with others.

+## Troubleshooting

+If you encounter any issues while using this utility, please feel free to open an issue on GitHub.

+## Contributing

+Contributions are very welcome!
+If you would like to contribute to this project, please feel free to open a pull request or submit an issue.
+I am always open to new ideas and improvements.